HRISHITAA/SCARA-Manipulator-Inverse-Kinematics-algorithm-with-Jacobian-Inverse/README.md

 ## Introduction

 This project implements direct and inverse kinematics algorithms for a SCARA (Selective Compliance Assembly Robot Arm) manipulator.
-It analyses and controls the manipulator's end-effector trajectory using the inverse kinematic algorithm with Jacobian inverse method.
+It analyses and controls the manipulator's end-effector trajectory using the inverse kinematic algorithm with Jacobian inverse and Jacobian transpose method.

 ## Project Overview